Emergency Dentist In Milton Keynes

 Injuries to the soft tissues of the mouth:

 These can include tears, puncture wounds and lacerations to the cheek, lips or tongue.
-The wound should be cleaned right away and the injured person taken to the emergency room for the necessary suturing and wound repair.
-Bleeding from a tongue laceration can be reduced by pulling the tongue forward and using gauze to place pressure on the wound area.
+The wound should be cleaned right away and the injured person taken to the A&E at your nearest hospital for the necessary suturing and wound repair.
+Bleeding from a tongue laceration can be reduced by pulling the tongue forward and using gauze to pressure the wound area.